10avinash/Project-Portfolio/Auctions/desc.md

 Be sure to choose the scaling of the plot so that the graph is informative.

 # Solution
 We needed to use an equation derived based on order statistics.
 Please find [here](https://github.com/10avinash/Project-Portfolio/tree/master/Auctions), the [equation](https://github.com/10avinash/Project-Portfolio/blob/master/Auctions/Equation.png) and the report with the [code](https://github.com/10avinash/Project-Portfolio/blob/master/Auctions/ps5_1.pdf).
+You can also find the underlying dataset [here](https://github.com/10avinash/Project-Portfolio/blob/master/Auctions/ascending_dat.xlsx).